vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 III. p.
 612 n.
 1161.
 Pāraṇā or Pāraṇa-Vide above pp. 120-121.
 Pūlicaturdaśī-vrata--on 14th tithi of Bh. śu.; tithi; Varuṇa is

-the deity; draw picture of Varuṇa in a mandala; all varṇas and women may offer arghya, worship with fruits, flowers, all corns, curds &c. in the noon; performer becomes free from all sins and secures prosperity; HV II.
+the deity; draw picture of Varuṇa in a maṇḍala; all varṇas and women may offer arghya, worship with fruits, flowers, all corns, curds &c. in the noon; performer becomes free from all sins and secures prosperity; HV II.
 130-132 (from

 Bhay.
 U.).
 Pasāmis 12th tithi; VKK 242, SmK 114.
 Pāśupatavrata-(1) Begin on Cai., make a small linga and bathe

 it with sandalwood water; make a golden lotus and place the linga thereon and worship with bilva leaves; lotus flowers (white, red, blue ) and other upacāras; this Śivalinga vrata to be observed in all months from Cai.; but in months from Vai. lingas may be respectively made of diamond, emerald, pearl, sapphire, ruby, gomeda ( a gom brought from the Himālaya and Indus), coral (in K. and Mārg.), Sūryakanta (Sun-stone), crystal; at end of year gift of a cow and the letting loose of a bull; or it may be performed only for a month, if performer poor; many verses (pp. 202-211 in HV) ending with 'sa me pāpam vyapohatu' or 'vyapohantu malam mama' or 'Devi pāpamāśu vyapohatu' (may he or she remove my sin ), addressed to several forms of Śiva, Skanda and others; HV II.
-197-21% (from Linga ); (2) on Cai.
+197-21% (from Liṅga ); (2) on Cai.
 Full Moon; on preceding 13th honour a worthy ācārya, make a saṅkalpa about Pāśupatavrata for life, 12 years, 6, 3 or one year or for one month or 12 days; homa with ghee and fuel sticks; fast on 14th; on 15th homa; then apply holy ashes to body with six mantras " Agniriti bhasma" &c.
 (Atharvaśiras Up.
 5); HV II.
 212-222 (from Vāyu. samhitā); (3) on 12th of kr. the performer subsists by ekabhakta method, on 13th by uyācita method, on 14th by nakta and on amāvāsyā fast, gift of golden bull on 1st tithi

 after amāyāsyā; HV II.
 455–457 (from Vahnipurāṇa ).
 Paṣānacaturdasi-m-on su.
 14 when the Sun is in Scotpion